 Never leave the exciter ON while the RF feedback is either interrupted (HPAs are off) or being controlled by the other exciter.
 Failure to observe this rule may cause the exciter AGC to float to the maximum value and cause cyclical overdrive trips.
 To break this cycle, the exciter must be shut off and ramp started again.
-This may be done via the RF ON button on the system controller (exciter in REM mode) or the DRIVE switch on the user interface card (exciter in LCL mode).
+This may be done via the RF ON button on the system controller (exciter in REM mode).